TosbackCgusBridge-Bot/CGUs-versions/Vstar/Privacy Policy.md

 *   Commented
 *   Emailed

+*   Obama's support dropped from '08 in east county cities Published 11/8/2012 at 4:49 p.m.
+65 comments
+*   Obama: 'We have picked ourselves up,' fought back Updated 11/7/2012 at 12:41 a.m.
+408 comments
 *   Educators relieved with passage of Proposition 30 Updated 11/7/2012 at 5:08 p.m.
-112 comments
+120 comments
+*   18-year-old son accused of setting family's dog on fire Updated 11/9/2012 at 12:16 p.m.
+*   Authorities warn of "knock knock" burglaries in east Ventura County Updated 11/8/2012 at 2:04 p.m.

+Photo Galleries Election night 2012 Ventura County's Most Wanted November… One restaurant, two cuisines in Ojai

 *   Obama: 'We have picked ourselves up,' fought back Updated 11/7/2012 at 12:41 a.m.
-386 comments
+408 comments
+*   Educators relieved with passage of Proposition 30 Updated 11/7/2012 at 5:08 p.m.
+120 comments
+*   Brownley wins 26th Congressional District race over Strickland Updated 11/7/2012 at 12:52 p.m.
+113 comments
+*   Morning chat Updated // at : 94 comments
+*   Obama's support dropped from '08 in east county cities Updated // at : 65 comments

 *   Authorities warn of "knock knock" burglaries in east Ventura County Updated 11/8/2012 at 2:04 p.m.
-*   Obama's support dropped from '08 in east county cities Published 11/8/2012 at 4:49 p.m.
-31 comments
-*   Oxnard council realignment creates opening Updated 11/7/2012 at 6:41 p.m.
-21 comments

-Photo Galleries Election night 2012 Ventura County's Most Wanted November… Kids enjoy thrill of racing

-*   Obama: 'We have picked ourselves up,' fought back Published 11/6/2012 at 10:08 a.m.
-386 comments
-*   Brownley wins 26th Congressional District race over Strickland Published 11/6/2012 at 8:10 p.m.
-113 comments
-*   Educators relieved with passage of Proposition 30 Published 11/7/2012 at 3:39 p.m.
-112 comments
-*   Morning chat Published 11/6/2012 at 12:00 a.m.
-94 comments
-*   Morning chat Published 11/8/2012 at 12:00 a.m.
-66 comments

-*   Authorities warn of "knock knock" burglaries in east Ventura County Published 11/8/2012 at 12:11 p.m.
 0 comments
+*   Shirley: Medical device tax will impact jobs and costs Updated // at : 0 comments
-*   Oxnard school principal arrested after alleged road rage incident Published 11/2/2012 at 5:47 p.m.
+*   Oxnard school principal arrested after alleged road rage incident Updated // at : 0 comments
+*   Stonehaus to add touch of Tuscany to Westlake Village Inn Updated 10/30/2012 at 6:05 p.m.
 0 comments
-*   Wal-Mart's new strategies allow access into Ventura County cities Published 11/3/2012 at 7:17 p.m.
-67 comments
+*   Wal-Mart's new strategies allow access into Ventura County cities Updated // at : 67 comments
-*   Stonehaus to add touch of Tuscany to Westlake Village Inn Published 10/30/2012 at 5:51 p.m.
-0 comments
-*   Small manufacturers join trust for health insurance coverage Published 11/3/2012 at 11:10 a.m.
-7 comments

 Weather